Best Water Bottles for Hiking

 It’s a good thing, then, that the bottles on this list were made to last.
 While some were shown to be not as durable as we would like, for the most part, these workhorses will last for quite a few seasons, or even years, even under strenuous use.
 So be confident in choosing one of these water bottles.
 They’re made with high-quality materials and are built to last.

-More to think about when purchasing your next water bottles for hiking
+More to think about when purchasing your next water bottle

 What will you be drinking?